Co-Diovan

 Contraindications

-- Concurrent use with aliskiren (direct renin inhibitor) in patients with diabetes or renal impairment
+It must not be co-administered with aliskiren in patients with diabetes or renal impairment.

 Frequently Asked Questions